fagan2888/Gardner_Rover/writeup_template.md

 6. Update worldmap (to be displayed on right side of screen)

 Figure A

+Figure B

+Autonomous Navigation and Mapping
+1. Fill in the perception_step() (at the bottom of the perception.py script) and decision_step() (in decision.py) functions in the autonomous mapping scripts and an explanation is provided in the writeup of how and why these functions were modified as they were.
+The perception.py file has a perception_step() function that following the same logic as we saw in the Python Jupyter Notebook simulated.
+Minor adaption was necessary to make the code run in the new simulation environment from the notebook.
+Instead of reading as data (class) from the (data= Databucket()) in the notebook, the function interacts with the Rover (class) (Rover = RoverState()).
+In so doing and in trying to increase the fidelity, I added a margin of 2 in the roll and pitch (angles below 2 or over 358).
+If the rover is rolling along at a good pace the data will not be mapped stopping the latency in screen updates and this is allowed the rover to maintain a fidelity of almost 90%.
+This basic test or adaptation is translated in the scope and direction of the rover as seen as a decision in which direction to go (decision.py).
+The decision.py file with scripting functions to decide what the rover can do at this instant.
+That decision flows for a decision tree similar to the if, then statements in other languages, but as if’s and Else if’s.
+The decision by the code will allow the rover to move forward if no obstacles exist, stop, reverse or change directions.
+Each decision was based-on velocity (vel) and has the rover change positions.
+If the rover was stopped then a process started that allowed the rove to try and free itself for the obstacle or wall it bumped into.
+The decision tree allowed the Rover to map over 80% with high fidelity.
+2. Launching in autonomous mode your rover can navigate and map autonomously.
-**Note: running the simulator with different choices of resolution and graphics quality may produce different results, particularly on different machines!
-Make a note of your simulator settings (resolution and graphics quality set on launch) and frames per second (FPS output to terminal by `drive_rover.py`) in your writeup when you submit the project so your reviewer can reproduce your results.**
+Note: running the simulator with different choices of resolution and graphics quality may produce different results, particularly on different machines!
+Make a note of your simulator settings (resolution and graphics quality set on launch) and frames per second (FPS output to terminal by drive_rover.py) in your writeup when you submit the project so your reviewer can reproduce your results.

-Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.
+The resolution for my simulated environment was 640x480, with fastest graphic quality.
+I increased the memory (Ram) of my machine to 8GB to stop so the issue with the freezes during the simulation runs.
+Most of the decision process by decision.py as explained above was used in the process by the rover to run autonomously in the section above.
+Items that worked well were finally getting the right graphics output set (lots of trial and errors) along with cleaning up the code.
+The program did a decent job of maintain fidelity of over 80% and maps over 80% of the map given enough time.
+It's also able to pick most, if not all, of the rocks.
+The FPS is around 30.